 Evolution of Chiron in 2nd House:

-Alternatively, since the body or the material aspect of life is a “soft point” in the psyche of the individual, he or she may elect an occupation which would allow him or her to directly address body-related issues (eating disorders, weight loss, etc.) or money-related issues (debt consolidation, tax problems, etc.): by helping others connect to their body or wallet in a healthy fashion, one would gradually heal a wound which has been inflicted on one’s psyche as a result of the sheer physicality of existence.
+Alternatively, since the body or the material aspect of life is a sore point in the psyche of the individual, he or she may elect an occupation that would allow him or her to directly address body-related issues (eating disorders, weight loss, etc.) or money-related issues (debt consolidation, tax problems, etc.): by helping others connect to their body or wallet in a healthy fashion, one would gradually heal a wound that has been inflicted on one’s psyche as a result of the sheer physicality of existence.

 Chiron in 3rd House / Chiron in Gemini / Chiron in aspect to Mercury:

-The soul has been under the impression that “connecting” and “intellectual rapport” are inherently impossible.
-The soul might have felt “misunderstood” while attempting to express herself: the hopelessness of articulating one’s desires in the absence of language might have felt immediately “wounding” to the infant whose only means of communication is crying.
+The soul has been under the impression that connecting or intellectual rapport is inherently impossible.
+The soul might have felt “misunderstood” while attempting to express herself: the hopelessness of articulating one’s desires in the absence of language might have felt immediately wounding to the infant whose only means of communication is crying.
 Consequently, individuals with this placement may be quite sensitive about their ability to understand (i.e. their intellectual capacity) or their aptitude in enunciating what they think.

 The Vulnerability of Chiron in 3rd House: